Manage Intelligent Capture

 Step 3

-Open the Client 360 window of a specific client by doing one of the following:
+Open the Client 360 window of a specific client by doing one of these tasks:

 • In the Client Devices table, click the hyperlinked identifier or the MAC address of the device.

-• In the Search field, enter one of the following: user ID (authenticated through Cisco ISE), IP address, or MAC address.
+• In the Search field, enter one of these: user ID (authenticated through Cisco ISE), IP address, or MAC address.

 Step 4